eliasjcm/MoviesApp/README.md

 # MoviesApp

-Movies and TV shows applications that allows users to search for movies, TV shows and actors, and view details about them.
+Movies and TV shows web application that allows users to search for movies, TV shows and actors, and view details about them.

 Live: https://brave-flower-083cf0410.azurestaticapps.net/